 Michael Koehler has presented brilliant concerts as Artistic and Music Director of the Leipzig Philharmonic Orchestra since 2000.
 In 2008 he was chosen as Principal Conductor and Artistic Director of the Leipzig Symphony Orchestra, and appointed Principal Guest Conductor of the Festival Internazionale della Cultura in Bergamo, Italy.
 In 2010 he was appointed conductor and professor at SMU University in Seoul, Korea.
 In 2019 he was appointed General Music Director of the Shanxi Symphony Orchestra in Taiyuan, China.
 In 2022, he appeared at the National Music Festival of the USA conducting a brilliant performance of Shostakovich's Symphony No. 10.

 He regularly accompanies renowned soloists of the Berlin Philharmonic, Berlin Staatskapelle and Leipzig Gewandhaus (Guy Braunstein, Lothar Strauß, Christian Funke and Michael Barenboim).
 Recent recordings are released by Sony Music.
-He frequently conducts great operas — Carmen, L'elisir d'amore, La traviata, Il trovatore, Turandot, Tosca — in Spain, South Korea, China and Mexico.
+He frequently conducts great operas — Carmen, The Abduction from the Seraglio, L´elisir d´amore, La Traviata, Il Trovatore, Turandot, Madame Butterfly, Tosca, The Bat, and The Merry Widow — in Spain, South Korea, China, Hongkong and Mexico.

 In addition to his performing career, he dedicates a part of his time to teaching.
 Since 1998, he has been working at the Leipzig University of Music and Drama "Felix Mendelssohn Bartholdy" as Head of the Orchestra, Orchestra Conductor and teacher.
 He wrote his thesis in musicology at the Humboldt University of Berlin and was conferred the title of Doctor Philosophiae in 2000.
 In 2017 he was appointed professor at Shanxi University in Taiyuan, China.
 In 2022 he was nominated for OPUS KLASSIK — the most prestigious prize for classical music in Germany.